Trust Funding in California

 An online service will happily generate a trust document.
 What it can’t do is record a deed at the county, walk into your bank with you, or make sure your IRA beneficiary form doesn’t accidentally undo your whole plan.
 So people sign the documents, feel finished, and file them in a drawer.
 The trust is real.
 It just owns nothing.

-When that person dies, the family discovers the house is still in mom’s individual name — and now they’re in probate, paying the statutory fees the trust was supposed to prevent.
+When that person dies, the family discovers the house is still in mom’s individual name, and now they’re in probate.
+On a median California house, probate costs the family roughly $46,000 and takes 12–18 months: the exact bill the roughly $4,100 trust was supposed to prevent.

 When I build a plan, funding the trust is part of the job, not an upsell.
 I prepare and record the deed on your home, give you clear instructions for each account, and review your beneficiary designations so they line up with everything else.
 The goal is simple: when the day comes, nothing your family owns has to go through court.